Peony Growth Stages

 The seed stage typically lasts 6-12 weeks and corresponds to initiating germination.
 You should soak them for several days in squeaky-clean, room-temperature water to help the seed break free of its shell.
 Plant the seed about 2-3 inches deep after daily water changes.
 Peony seeds can take anywhere between 4 and 12 weeks to sprout.

-Your peony seeds will successfully sprout into seedlings, and you will soon start to see leaves appear.
+Your peony seeds will successfully sprout into seedlings, and you will soon see leaves appear.
 The life cycle of a plant starts with a seed.
 It has an embryo inside, which grows into a full-grown plant.
 A dicot is what the peony seed is.
 Dicot seeds have two cotyledons, which are the early leaves.
 The seed coat is a tough covering on the outside of the seed that protects the embryo inside.
-Some seeds can live for a long time if they are kept cool and dry.
+Some seeds can live for a long time if kept cool and dry.

 Bud Swelling Stage